pnstickne/phaser-dev-playground/README.md

 This repository maintains previous local functionality found in the [Phaser Examples][examples] repository and is designed to allow *fast/local developer interaction*.

-This repository links the Phaser Examples via a Git Submodule but does not otherwise contain Phaser example code.
+The Playground is designed to interact well with local Phaser and Phaser Examples but does not contain any Phaser framework or example code.

-If new to Phaser or not doing local development, the [Online Phaser Examples][online-examples] may be a better place to start.
+If new to Phaser and not doing development on the core framework or examples, the [Online Phaser Examples][online-examples] may be a better place to start.
 The Phaser framework itself [can be found here][phaser].

-## Learn By Example

-Phaser comes with an ever growing suite of [Examples][examples].These examples can be interacted with and even edited/created [in the online Phaser demo site][online-examples].

-This repository allows these demos to also be run locally.
+The Playground allows these demos to also be run locally and provides an environment useful for development or when running against local changes.
+Some of the changes / differences are:

-The examples need to be run through a local web server (in order to avoid file access permission errors from your browser).
-You can use your own web server, or start the included web server using grunt.

-Using a locally installed web server browse to the examples folder:

-    examples/index.html

-Alternatively in order to start the included web server, after you've cloned the repo, run `npm install` to install all dependencies, then `grunt connect` to start a local server.
-After running this command you should be able to access your local webserver at `http://127.0.0.1:8001`.
-Then browse to the examples folder: `http://127.0.0.1:8001/examples/index.html`

-There is a 'Side View' example viewer as well as the default.
-This loads all the examples into a left-hand frame for faster navigation.
+- Supports *local Phaser builds*
+- Remote Phaser builds are cached for *offline development*
+- Runs against *local Example repository*
+- *Reduced UI decorations*; no social or sharing support
+- *No iframe* is used to hold game content
+- Phaser is *loaded as a synchronous script* (without XHR)
+- Only targets *non-minified* Phaser builds

+A local Node.js-Express server is used to host resources to avoid all sorts of ugly CORS issues; the server also combines necessarying resource and API calls.

+## Getting Started

+First pull a local copy of the [Phaser Example][examples] repository.

+To start the Example playground open a Node.js-compatible terminal.

+Then navigate to the playground root directory and start the default grunt task:

+    grunt

+This will start the local which can be accessed by navigating to http://localhost:3000/index.html

+By default the the examples will be searched for in a sibling repository called 'phaser-examples', for example if the Playground is in '$/repos/playground' then the examples will be looked for in '$/repos/phaser-examples'.

+To change this, specify a different location to find the examples:

+   PHASER_EXAMPLES=path_to_example_repo grunt

+To run use a local Phaser build, simply move the Phaser.js file into '$playground_repo/local_builds'.
+This can be done 'automatically' after building Phaser (from the Phaser repository) by using:

+    grunt build && cp builds/Phaser.js $playground_repo/local_builds

+Multiple local builds are supported as long as they are given unique names in the form Phaser-{some_label}.js.
+There is no support for minified Phaser builds.

 ## Contributing